AnteDujic/Fundamentals-of-Data-Analysis/README.md

 ![](https://github.com/AnteDujic/Fundamentals-of-Data-Analysis/blob/main/plots/Boxplot.png)

 After understanding these plots it is very easy to make instant conclusions about the data.
-Iris Dataset has been used here as an example.
+Iris Dataset has been in this notebook as an example.
 This dataset is a multivariate dataset that is often used in data mining, classification and clustering examples and to test algorithms. [] Only certain features of the given dataset are being plotted, just to show how useful plotting the data can be.